johnwr-response/ngrx-course/LOCAL_NOTES.md

 8 - NgRx Data In Depth
 - Why NgRx Data?
 New Section Introduction
 - Setting Up NgRx Data in a Lazy Loaded Module
+- How Does NgRx Data Work?
+Transparent Fetching Data In Action

 # Commands
 ```